 Chewton Glen Hotel, The New Forest

-Muddy says: We love this super-luxe yet family-friendly hotel where tradition meets 21st century edge — a hard balance to maintain, but this New Forest institution manages it with aplomb.
+We love this super-luxe yet family-friendly hotel where tradition meets 21st century edge — a hard balance to maintain, but this New Forest institution manages it with aplomb.

 Think Chewton Glen, think countryside idyll with a smattering of Soho.
-Grabbing it by the lapels of its Saville Row shirt, the powers-that-be have dragged this classic country-house hotel into the 21st Century.
-And some.
+Grabbing it by the lapels of its Saville Row shirt, the powers-that-be have dragged this classic country-house hotel into the 21st Century and then some.
 From the moment you walk in, you feel like royalty… or a rock star.
 The airy rooms, with their plump King-size beds, antique chairs and parkland views are traditional with a twist, replacing chintz with an assured edge: a touch of clashing floral here, a gold gilt mirror there.
 The hotel is family-friendly but large enough to contain the buzz of small people not to mention the grounds, all 130 acres, and the outdoor pool.
 Come meal-time there’s a special menu from The Dining Room’s Executive Head Chef Luke Matthews, with much of the produce grown in the kitchen garden.
 Elsewhere, The Kitchen offers more relaxed fare.

 Weddings, special occasions, weekend breaks and longer holidays are all catered for.